tiktok/gtm-template-eapi/README.md

 ## About TikTok Events API
-TikTok Events API is designed to give our advertisers a reliable connection between TikTok and advertiser marketing data (servers, website, app, or CRM) while also providing the flexibility for advertisers to customize the information they share with TikTok.
+TikTok Events API is designed to give our advertisers a reliable connection (server-to-server) between TikTok and advertiser marketing data while also providing the flexibility for advertisers to customize the information they share with TikTok.
 Sharing these events with TikTok helps marketing teams measure ad performance on TikTok, optimize ad delivery, and create target audiences.
 [Learn more](https://ads.tiktok.com/help/article/events-api) about Events API.
 <br><br>

 ## About Events API x GTM Integration
 You can leverage Google Tag Manager's [server-side tagging](https://developers.google.com/tag-platform/tag-manager/server-side/intro) to send website events to TikTok through a server-to-server connection.
-This template parses events received by your tagging server, converts them to TikTok events and sends to TikTok Events API.
+This template parses events received by your tagging server, converts them to TikTok events and sends them to the TikTok Events API.
 <br><br>

 ## Template Installation